 - How much leverage you should be using

-Aspects you should be digging into yourself include:
+Aspects you should be doing research on yourself include:

 - Whether to buy a duplex or a single-family home